GetStream/stream-java/README.md

 Javadocs are available [here](https://getstream.github.io/stream-java/).

+### Credits & Contributors

+This project was originally contributed by [Alessandro Pieri](sirio7g), prior to him joining Stream as an employee.

+We continue to welcome pull requests from community members.

 ### Copyright and License Information

 Copyright (c) 2016-2017 Stream.io Inc, and individual contributors.
 All rights reserved.